June 24 '2013

 Appearance of three NLG513 water cooled for 10kW booster option

-Two NLG513 water cooled for 6.7kW booster on rails - initially this will be installed and tested
+Two NLG513 water cooled for 6.7kW booster on rails - initially this will be installed and

 Back side (Will be facing up)